aqipro/aqilink-docs/docs/installation/app-start.md

 ## Development Mode
 To ramp up **`aqilink`** quickly and to test different configuration options and settings easily, we recommend to use the following `docker-compose.yaml` file along with [docker-compose](https://docs.docker.com/compose/) command as template.
 This should only be used in development systems.

-Create a `docker-compose.yaml` within the temporary folder with the following content:
+Create a `docker-compose.yaml` within the new folder with the following content:
 ```
 version: '3.9'